Stourbridge Town branch line

 The Stourbridge Town branch line is a 0.8 mi railway branch line, in Stourbridge, West Midlands, England.
-It is the shortest line in Britain, and can also be defined as the shortest line in Europe.
+It is the shortest railway line in Britain.
+It is widely believed to be the shortest line in Europe to host a daily service, although this is incorrect; it is notably beaten by the branch line to Friedrichshafen Hafen, in Germany.

-Now used solely for passenger traffic, it was originally constructed to allow transshipment with the Stourbridge Town Arm of the Stourbridge Canal.
+The line, which was originally constructed to provide transshipment with the Stourbridge Town Arm of the Stourbridge Canal, is now solely used for passenger services.

-The passenger service along the branch is operated by Pre Metro Operations on behalf of West Midlands Trains.
+The route is operated by Pre Metro Operations on behalf of West Midlands Trains.
 It is currently branded as part of the West Midlands Railway sub-brand.
 Under the previous franchise, which ended on 10 December 2017, the service was branded as the London Midland Stourbridge Shuttle.
 Service is provided using two Class 139 Parry People Movers.

 History and usage

 Constructed by the Great Western Railway, the short and steeply inclined branch originally carried both passenger traffic from nearby Stourbridge Junction to the terminus at Stourbridge Town and freight to the Amblecote Goods Depot at Stourbridge Basin.
 The branch opened for passenger traffic on 1 October 1879 and for goods traffic on 1 January 1880.
 It briefly closed between April 1915 and February 1919 due to the First World War, but has otherwise remained open since.